andyroo2000/andyroo2000.github.io/_posts/2014-08-01-big-overwhelming-list-of-coding-resources.markdown

 This is my master-list of coding resources... out of order and all in one place.

 The purpose of this is to point you in the right direction when you're thinking, "I have too much free time.
-I wonder if there is something I could be looking at, that's web-related."
+I wonder if there is something I could be looking at that's web-related."

 ## General Online Learning Resources